 Understanding cancellation policies and refunds

 If you need to cancel a booking, your refund will be determined by the cancellation policy included in the booking agreement for your event.
-Even though you will make one full payment at the time of booking, cancellation policies will break down your payment into separate amounts with different terms for each.
-This is because a portion of your payment is a deposit sent to the vendor in advance of the event.
-The deposit is often non-refundable.
+Even though you will make one full payment at the time of booking, cancellation policies will break your payment into separate amounts (a deposit and balance), each with different terms.
+This is because the deposit is sent to the provider in advance of the event, so it’s often non-refundable.

 Cancellation policies

-Each vendor sets their own cancellation policy, which determines what will happen to both the deposit and balance payment if you cancel the booking.
+Every provider sets their own cancellation policy, which determines what happens to the deposit and balance payment if you cancel the booking.

 Here is an example of one possible cancellation policy:

-In this example, the deposit is non-refundable, so if you cancel at any point after you book, the vendor will keep the deposit.
+In this example, the deposit is non-refundable, so if you cancel at any time after booking, the provider will keep it.
 The balance in this example is refundable if you cancel at least 7 days before the event.
-If you cancel less than 7 days before, the vendor will still be paid the balance even though they will not be performing your event.
+If you cancel less than 7 days before, the provider will still be paid the balance.
 This is a moderately strict cancellation policy.

 GigSalad’s service fee is always non-refundable if you are the one who chooses to cancel the booking.